stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/4_build_execute_remediation_runbook.md

 Download the template [here.](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Code/templates/runbook_approval_gate.yml "Resources template")

-If you decide to deploy the stack from the console, ensure that you follow below requirements & step:
+If you decide to deploy the stack from the console using CloudFormation, follow the steps below and ensure that you use the provide **Stack Name** value:

   1. Please follow this [guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) for information on how to deploy the cloudformation template.
   2. Use `waopslab-runbook-approval-gate` as the **Stack Name**, as this is referenced by other stacks later in the lab.